 Converting blood TAC to plasma TAC

 Most PET tracers equilibrate relatively slowly between plasma and red blood cells (RBCs).
-In these cases only the tracer in plasma is available to tissue extraction during the blood passage through the capillary.
-Thus, for most tracers, the blood TAC measured using “blood pump” with on-line detector, or extracted from the PET image, must be converted to plasma TAC before it can be used as input function in quantitative analysis.
+In these cases only the radiotracer in plasma is available to tissue extraction during the blood passage through the capillary.
+Thus, for most radiotracers, the blood TAC measured using “blood pump” with on-line detector, or extracted from the PET image, must be converted to plasma TAC before it can be used as input function in quantitative analysis.
 In addition to RBCs, blood also contains white blood cells (WBCs) and platelets, but they constitute normally <1% of the blood volume.

 Plasma and blood TACs (PTACs and BTACs, respectively) are usually not similar; even if the equilibrium between blood cells and plasma is reached instantly, the water space is smaller inside the cells than in the plasma, or binding to plasma proteins or blood cell membrane lipids or haemoglobin (Paixao et al, 2009) affects the distribution of the tracer.
 Partition of a drug between plasma and RBC has even been utilized in measurement of the plasma protein binding.

 Certain analysis methods require that the impact of vascular radioactivity must be considered.
 If only plasma TAC is measured, then the blood TAC must be calculated from it, e.g. using p2blood.
 Note that hematocrit in small vessels in tissue is usually lower than in large venous vessels, from where the sample for hematocrit determination is collected.

 Radioactivity concentration in red blood cells cannot be measured directly from centrifuged blood samples, because RBC preparations always contain some plasma.
 If plasma is washed away, then part of the radioactivity inside the cells is also removed, and certainly the part that is absorbed on the blood cell membrane proteins and lipids.